The future’s electric

 Influencing public policy and funding

-- DFID doubled our research funding for modern energy cooking to £40 million when its significant paradigm-shifting impact became apparent.
+- FCDO doubled the funding for MECS to £40 million when its significant paradigm-shifting impact became apparent.

 - Our eCook project demonstrated the feasibility of electric cooking, directly influencing the Clean Cooking Alliance’s global strategy for the sector.

 - Innovative financial programmes - including EnDev and Beyond The Grid Africa - are now incorporating concessional finance for electric cooking devices into their programmes.

 - We convinced the US NGO CLASP of the case for electric cooking - the promotion of efficient electric cooking appliances is now a priority market-creation activity for them.

 - Dutch NGO Hivos were inspired by our focus on interdisciplinary work and gender equality to prioritise electric cooking.

 - The MECS Challenge Fund has supported business investment in clean cooking technologies and solutions.

 - This has supported 43 companies to develop clean cooking products - such as electric pressure cookers - services and market development activity in the Global South.

 - Burn Kenya have changed their strategy - investing in manufacturing energy-efficient electric appliances at scale and expanding their premises to develop a dedicated production facility for electric pressure cookers.